jahnavish/gaming-website/README.md

 # Gaming website
-This project is a front-end application of a gaming website using HTML, CSS and JavaScript.
+This project is a front-end application of an interactive gaming website using HTML, CSS and JavaScript.
+It allows users to play multiple high-performance games on the same platform.

 # Project Preview